 Many start to exercise and stop halfway or fail to follow through.
-It seems that the biggest barrier to physical activity is a mental attitude.
+It seems that the most significant barrier to physical activity is a mental attitude.
 Hence, to sustain your training, you must enjoy doing it and not see it as a painful activity that bores you to tears.

-It may be difficult to commit to a training programme that you can stick to, but you can find an activity or a sport that you love doing to ensure that you can sustain your physical activities.
-Setting realistic targets is also important to avoid disappointment.
+It may be challenging to commit to a training programme that you can stick to, but you can find an activity or a sport that you love doing to ensure that you can sustain your physical activities.
+Setting realistic targets is also essential to avoid disappointment.

 Battling obesity and the extra weight that you carry is no easy feat.
-However, with a good mindset and realistic expectations, you will be able to sustain your training programme and hopefully, manage your weight well.
+However, with the right mindset and realistic expectations, you will be able to sustain your training programme and hopefully, manage your weight well.